pederanyg/PadelTournamentCreator/README.md

 # PadelTournamentCreator
-The PadelTournamentCreator is an app created by Group 3 in Cohort 2 in Software Develoment 1 at NTNU.
+The PadelTournamentCreator is an app created by Group 3 in Cohort 2 in Software Engineering 1 at NTNU.
 With the app, the user can easily create and manage a Padel Tournament, and save the results of each individual tournament to easily document each result!
 The app is developed using Java and JavaFX.